 The south west coast is a bit more remote with fewer lodges and deserted beaches.
 The beaches in west and south of Zanzibar are less popular, although there are some beautiful beaches with gentle tides.
 If you visit the south, do not forget to go to Menia Bay Conservation Area.
 This is a spectacular underwater world for divers.
 The western coast is home to the fascinating old Stone Town, the cultural and historical centre of Zanzibar.

 The tropical island of Zanzibar is known for its beautiful white sandy beaches and coral reefs.
 But Zanzibar does not only offer laid-back beach life and watersport activities but also a colorful culture and history.
-The opportunities are endless.
+The opportunities are endless, there is a lot to do for everyone on Zanzibar.
 We selected for you the best Zanzibar excursions.

 - Spice tour